 Many local homeschool support groups have lending libraries where you can donate your used curricula.
 Through these groups, you may also meet a fellow parent in need of a free curriculum.
 Or try contacting your public library.
 Some provide guidelines for donating books.

-Popular social media sites and Yahoo homeschool groups are instrumental in looking for a support group in your area.
+Popular social media sites s are instrumental in looking for a support group in your area.
 Otherwise, you may search this database of homeschool organizations and support groups in your state.
-These days it's super easy to connect in just a few clicks!
+These days it’s super easy to connect in just a few clicks!

 Of course, some of us may need a bit of extra cash to augment our household finances.
 Totally makes sense!